 Decide Whether Biology Is Right For You:

-Is biology for you?
+Is Biology for you?
 Taking AP Biology is the perfect way to get a feel of what studying biology at higher levels would be like.
 It could help you figure out whether or not you are ready for or want a biology-focused career.

 As you can see, many perks come with tackling AP Biology and acing the exam, especially if you’re a science enthusiast or high achiever looking for a challenge.